mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Extents only a few parsecs away and no really viable destinations to travel onward to, Keng is a dead end as far as travel goes.

-For this reason, among others, Keng’s colonists never emerged onto the interstellar stage.
+For this reason, among others, Keng's colonists never emerged onto the interstellar stage.
 Although the world was settled by several colony missions, none of the groups that came to Keng really made a go of it.
 The population increased and spread out, but the